 Build A Computer

 Like My Super PC - Cost To Build A Computer.
 Here again are the recommendations for a motherboard!

 ||Where I Would Get It Today

-This motherboard is feature rich, has outstanding quality and is a top performer.
-All for a very good price.
+The Gigabyte GA-Z77X-UDH5 motherboard I'm using has outstanding quality and is a top performer.

 Bundles, Barebone Kits